thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/superheroes/README.md

 ## Overview

-This example demonstrates how to build a CRUD application on ICP using Motoko and React.
+This example demonstrates how to build a CRUD application on BIG using Motoko and React.

 This is a Motoko example that does not currently have a Rust variant.